hipe/tmx/fields/doc/issues/012-normal-normalization.md

 also:

-    property store, entity, "local participant"
+    property store, entity, "local participant", "valid value store"

 depending on what you're doing, the distinction may be unimportant. but to be technically correct (the best kind of correct):

-  - the "formal attribute" is both a logical concept and a "physical" "structure" that consists (typically) of some kind of "name" and zero or more meta-data "meta-attributes" that describe characteristics of the formal attribute. we say "formal" to distinguish it from an "actual" attribute (value); a distinction that has a [#002.2] dedicated section.
+  - the "association" is both a logical concept and a "physical" "structure" that consists (typically) of some kind of "name" and zero or more meta-data "meta-associations" that describe characteristics of the association.

+  - the association can have a corresponding "actual value".
+    [#002.2] discusses the related idea of formal attributes vs. actual attributes.

-  - you may also see "[formal] property" used similarly. nowadays we say "[formal] property" to mean a [formal] attribute that is part of an "entity" (as in "instance of a business model class") a opposed to an "operation" ("action", "actor").
+  - you may also see "[formal] property" used similarly. nowadays we say "[formal] property" to mean a association that is part of an "entity" (as in "instance of a business model class") a opposed to an "operation" ("action", "actor").

-  - you may also see "[formal] parameter" used similarly, but to refer to a [formal] attribute that is part of an "operation" (or "action" or "actor") as opposed to a (business model) entity.
+  - you may also see "[formal] parameter" used similarly, but to refer to a association that is part of an "operation" (or "action" or "actor") as opposed to a (business model) entity.

-  - "field" does not have a strong distinction apart from these, except that there are some idiomatic tendences governing how we typically use this term:
+  - "field" does not have a strong distinction apart from these, except that there are some idiomatic tendencies governing how we typically use this term:

-      - "required field" sounds better than "required attribute", the latter using this generalest of all terms "attribute", and so ringing sour from some reasons hinted at below.
+      - "required field" sounds better than "required association", the latter using this generalest of all terms "association", and so ringing sour from some reasons hinted at below.

-      - we don't like the sound of "required property", because we associate "property" with "entity", and we think of required-ness as being a charactertic (a meta-atribute) of those attributes that are part of operations (which we call "parameters"), and not entities.
+      - we don't like the sound of "required property", because we associate "property" with "entity", and we think of requiredness as being a charactertic (a meta-association) of those associations that are part of operations (which we call "parameters"), and not entities.